SethRobinson/aitools_client/README.md

 * Improved support for SD 2.1
 * BUGFIX in 0.51: GUI no longer eats way too many GPU cycles
 * BUGFIX in 0.52: Inpainting mode no longer always selects "original" regardless of dropdown setting
+* BUGFIX in 0.53: Should work and not give errors when Windows regional settings are not set to US (was unable to recreate issue on Win11, but this should fix it in theory)
+* BUGFIX in 0.53: Fixed issue where switching models wouldn't work from subdirs on servers running on Windows

 You only need to download [the zip](https://www.rtsoft.com/files/SethsAIToolsWindows.zip) and run the .exe to use this, However, the source might be useful to generate a build for other platforms, fork or steal pieces to use for yourself.
 Go ahead!